AlgebraicJulia/GATlab.jl/docs/src/concepts/scopes.md

 [chit](https://github.com/davidad/chit))

-In general, naming is given by a *relation* between symbols and *bindings* (as refered to by local identifiers).
+In general, naming is given by a *relation* between symbols and *bindings* (as referred to by local identifiers).
 Each binding may be associated with zero or more symbols, and each symbol might be associated with zero or more bindings.

 We name the failure of this relation to be a bijection in several ways.